Skip to content

 Carbon emission reductions (significant for heat pumps in grids shifting toward renewable electricity).
 Property value effects from installation (varies by market).
 Inflation in energy prices over the system lifespan (typically favourable to heat pump case as electricity inflation often lags gas inflation).
 Financing costs if the installation is debt-funded.
 Tax deductions or credits available in some jurisdictions.
 Maintenance and service costs over lifespan.
 Future electrification policy changes that may affect gas availability or cost.

-Common Heat Pump Calculation Mistakes
+Patterns Commonly Observed in Heat Pump Calculation

 Using brochure claims for annual savings rather than bill-based comparisons.
 Forgetting rebate eligibility requirements that may not apply to every installation.
 Assuming heat pump performance remains constant over 20 years (efficiency declines slightly with age).
 Not accounting for required electrical service upgrades in older homes.
 Comparing modern heat pump to old gas system rather than modern gas system (which is the fair replacement comparison).
 Not factoring in future energy price volatility that may improve or worsen the case over time.